✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Below are the answers to some common questions about applying for Paternity Benefit:

-Paternity Benefit is subject to income tax, but no PRSI contributions and Universal Social Charge is due.
+Paternity Benefit payments are subject to income tax.
+However, they’re exempt from PRSI contributions and Universal Social Charge.

 • Working Family Benefit